GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 ```

 See [success tuple return example](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/moretypes/mutating-maps/main_package.cs).

+Currently these optional tuple returns are not allowed in user code, so normal tuple handling for converted user code should be fine.

 ## Interfaces
 Go interfaces are not explicitly implemented.
 Instead, if extension-style functions exist that satisfy all defined interface methods, the class is said to implicitly implement the interface.
 To accommodate these duck-implemented interfaces, a generic class is created for each interface so that for a given type, interface extension methods can be looked up using reflection.
 To speed up this operation, as assemblies are loaded, extension methods are [cached in a dictionary](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/TypeExtensions.cs#L121) for quick lookup and any type-specific lookup operations are only done once statically during [type initialization](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/error.cs#L127).
 To make use of typed generic class any assignments to interface variables will be cast to generic type, for example, see equivalent C# code with [`As`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/error.cs#L50) function for handling Go duck-implemented interfaces: